important-basic-things/java-general/quiz/question-0002/question.md

+When we search Java related concepts on the internet, we often hear about Java SE and Java EE.
 What are the differences between Java SE and Java EE?